-- Buildings should be placed at the corner of intersections.
+- of intersections.
 For larger developments, pedestrian through-access should be provided every 250 feet.
-For larger blocks, these pedestrian paths help reduce the distance to services or transit. - Building transparency on the ground floor of mixed-use buildings should be no less than 60-70 percent glass.
+For larger blocks, these pedestrian paths help reduce the distance to services or transit. - Building transparency on the ground floor of mixed-use buildings should be no less than 60-70% glass.
 Glass doors can contribute to meeting this standard.
-For second stories and higher, no less than 30 percent of the facade should be glass.
+For second stories and higher, no less than 30% of the facade should be glass.
 Frosted, mirrored, or tinted glass should not be permitted, particularly on the ground floor. - Building entrances should be clearly marked, provide weather covering and incorporate architectural features on the building.
 Primary building entrances should face the street, not a parking lot, and should be unlocked and accessible during business hours. - Architectural features and treatments should not be limited to a single facade.
-All visible sides of a building from the street, whether viewed from public or private property, should display a similar level of quality and architectural interest, with elements such as windows, awnings, murals, a variety of exterior materials, reveals and other similar features. - Local code should encourage green building techniques, which could include solar, gray water and water harvesting and/or LEED certification of buildings.

-Building floor plate maximums should be considered.
-While some areas can accommodate large-format retail, a mix of building scales can provide opportunities for small business and incubator spaces.
+All visible sides of a building from the street, whether viewed from public or private property, should display a similar level of quality and architectural interest, with elements such as windows, awnings, murals, a variety of exterior materials, reveals and other similar features. - Local code should encourage green building techniques, which could include solar, gray water and water harvesting and/or LEED certification of buildings. - Building floor plate maximums should be considered.
+While some areas can accommodate large-format retail, a mix of